-Remembering one of my classmate used to fry lotus root with mince pork.
+Remembering one of my classmates used to fry lotus root with mince pork.
 Instead of making soup with pork spare ribs, peanuts and bean curds which my family know that its cook in that way.
-So I decided to fry and I have added vegetables as something of me.
-Its also trial and error: scratch job.
+So, I decided to fry, and I have added vegetables as something of me.
+It’s also trial and error: scratch job.

 I am happy that it turns out well.
 My family enjoyed it.
 Here’s something elegant, not too pricey, easy, simple and healthy for the whole family to savour.